hamogu/doc/source/examples/background/background.rst

 file to make their formats compatible so that we can eventually merge them into a single event file.
 This involves the following steps:

 #.
 Select a random subset of photons in the "blank sky file".
-Do do so, we need
-   to
+We need to

     - Find the number of columns in that file (header keyword ``NAXIS2``).
     - Estimate the number of background photons we want to simulate.